 sure there’s enough substance to justify paying attention.

 Tim’s audio-visual work began in 1980, when he was invited to collaborate with the composer Adrian Keenan.
 At that time, Adrian was creating musique concrète—he was making music by blending and manipulating environmental sounds on a reel-to-reel tape recorder.
-Tim used equivalent non-digital techniques to blend and manipulate visual images.
+Tim used equivalent analog techniques to blend and manipulate visual images.
 He did this first in space, in the picture plane, and then, like a sound musician, he blended and arranged the images in time.
 The result, a combination of Adrian’s music and Tim’s slide sequence, was called About Time!.

 As a photographer, Tim was originally known for documenting the work of visual and performing artists.
 Since 1994, much of his work has been a close study of surfaces—their textures, patterns and colours.
-He also photographed reflections.
+He has also photographed reflections.

 Tim is an independent media artist, a Visiting Fellow at the Australian National University School of Art and an Adjunct Lecturer in the Australian National University College of Engineering and Computer Science